bbuzz31/cariSLR/README.md

-# SLR_CA_Coast
+# cariSLR

-Hazard assessment of SLR to CA Coast
+Hazard assessment of SLR to CA Coast using CARI: https://www.sfei.org/cari